-If you need to install XP to a SCSI, SATA or RAID system, then you will need the larger DPMS version of E2B which includes XP 32-bit Driver Pack Mass Storage drivers.
+Note: If you need to install XP to a SCSI, SATA or RAID system, then you will need the larger DPMS version of E2B which includes XP 32-bit Driver Pack with Mass Storage drivers.
 Note that hard disk drivers for some very new computers/chipsets are not available for XP - you often cannot install XP onto systems made after 2018 or so!

-- Windows users - To make a new E2B USB drive (or update a drive), download and run the Self-Extracting .exe file (see below).
+Windows 7/8/10 users - to make a new E2B USB drive (or update a drive), download and run the Self-Extracting .exe file (see below).